 A NASA Mars Rover Landing banner is seen on the One Times Square video board as NASA's Perseverance rover begins its descent towards the surface of Mars, Thursday, Feb.
 18, 2021 in New York City.
 A key objective for Perseverance’s mission on Mars is astrobiology, including the search for signs of ancient microbial life.
 The rover will characterize the planet’s geology and past climate, pave the way for human exploration of the Red Planet, and be the first mission to collect and cache Martian rock and regolith.
 Photo Credit: (NASA/Emma Howells)

-Members of NASA’s Perseverance Mars rover team confer and study data on monitors in mission control, Thursday, Feb.
+Monitors show the status of NASA's Deep Space Network ahead of the Perseverance Mars rover landing, Thursday, Feb.
 18, 2021, at NASA's Jet Propulsion Laboratory in Pasadena, California.
 A key objective for Perseverance’s mission on Mars is astrobiology, including the search for signs of ancient microbial life.
 The rover will characterize the planet’s geology and past climate, pave the way for human exploration of the Red Planet, and be the first mission to collect and cache Martian rock and regolith.
 Photo Credit: (NASA/Bill Ingalls)

 The Empire State Building is illuminated in red to celebrate this Thursday's scheduled landing on Mars of NASA's Perseverance rover, Tuesday, Feb.
 16, 2021 in New York City.
 A key objective for Perseverance’s mission on Mars is astrobiology, including the search for signs of ancient microbial life.
 The rover will characterize the planet’s geology and past climate, pave the way for human exploration of the Red Planet, and be the first mission to collect and cache Martian rock and regolith.
 Photo Credit: (NASA/Emma Howells)